phenotero/phenotero.github.io/data_groups.md

 ![sync](/img/screenshots/sync_groups.gif "Phenotero - Sync Groups")

-Note that the syncing procedure may take a while.
+Note that the initial syncing procedure may take a while.
 In our experience it should be less than one hour.